Home / Career Guides / Photographer

 What is the role of a photography assistant?

 A photography assistant helps a photographer with various tasks during a shoot.
 These tasks include setting up equipment, managing lighting, and helping with post-production work.
 Their role can also involve administrative duties like scheduling shoots, managing logistics, and liaising with clients.
-Working as a photography assistant can be a great way to gain practical experience and learn from a seasoned professional.
+Working as a photography assistant can be a great way to gain practical experience and learn from a seasoned pro.

 What are some common misconceptions about a photography career?